Benefits of Fish Oils and Breast Milk

 They looked at two omega 3 fatty acids in this study:

-1. Alpha-linolenic Acid (ALA) - a beneficial omega 3 fatty acid found in flax seed, grains, green leafy vegetables and walnuts.
+1. alpha-linolenic acid (ALA) - a beneficial omega 3 fatty acid found in flax seed, grains, green leafy vegetables and walnuts.

-2. Docosahexaenoic acid (DHA) - an important fatty acid found in fatty fish and fish oils.
+2. docosahexaenoic acid (DHA) - an important fatty acid found in fatty fish and fish oils.
 DHA is said to be very important for your baby's brain development.

 Researchers discovered mothers showing the highest levels of DHA in their diet passed this healthy fat in their breast milk to their babies.
-They found a direct link between the amount of DHA in the mother's diet and the amount of DHA in their baby.

-They also found babies fed breast milk from mothers on a DHA-enhanced diet:
+Babies fed breast milk from mothers on a DHA-enhanced diet:

 • Performed better on specialized eye tests.